 Please note that we will respond only to notices of alleged infringement that comply with the Digital Millennium Copyright Act.
 The text of the Act can be found at the U.S. Copyright Office’s website (www.copyright.gov).To file a notice of infringement with us, you must provide a written communication (by email with an attached and signed PDF or by fax) that sets forth the items specified below.
 Please do not send us regular mail, as we may not receive it in a timely fashion.
 IN all cases, if you do not hear a response from us within 10 days of submitting a complaint, please telephone us at 646.370.1237 to confirm that we received your original complaint.
 Spam blockers sometimes devour important emails from strangers!

 To enable us to address your concerns, please provide the following information:

-- Provide information reasonably sufficient to permit us to contact you: an email address is preferred, as well as a telephone contact number.
+- Provide information reasonably sufficient to permit us to contact you: an email address is preferred in addition to a

-- Proof of copyright in the image concerned, namely proof of registration of the Image under the DMCA,
+*proof of copyright in the images concerned, namely proof of registration of the image under the DMCA,

 OR, absent such registration,

 *a detailed description of where the photograph was taken, by whom, who or what the subject of the image is, AND

 *evidence to support your claim that you own the copyright in the image.